KidPool2411/Episerver-util-aspx/README.md

 # Episerver-sample-aspx

-Put the .aspx file to your root folder and browse it directly domain.com/*.aspx
+Put the .aspx file to your root folder and browse it directly through yourdomain.com/*.aspx